-As a student in the four-semester Advanced Manufacturing degree program, you will spend the first three semesters taking general education and science courses at the Venango and Clarion campuses.
-A capstone Advanced Manufacturing course will be offered in the third semester at the Gregory Barnes Center for Biotechnology Business Development at the Clarion campus.
+The Advanced Manufacturing program spans four semesters.
+Students will spend the first three semesters taking general education and science courses at Venango and Clarion campuses.
+A capstone Advanced Manufacturing course will be offered the third semester at the Gregory Barnes Center for Biotechnology Business Development.

-You will spend your fourth and final semester at Penn State University as a Nanofabrication Manufacturing Technology (NMT) Semester student.
+You will spend your fourth and final semester at Penn State University as a Nanofabrication Manufacturing Technology semester student.
 There you'll receive the most current, hands-on exposure available in nanofabrication manufacturing and characterization technology.

-The National Science Foundation estimates that two million skilled nanotechnology workers will be needed worldwide by 2015 - one million of them in the United States.
-High-tech industries like optoelectronics, microelectronics, and pharmaceuticals.
+The National Science Foundation estimates two million skilled, high-tech workers will be needed worldwide by 2015.
+One million of those jobs are in the United States.